 - It is the responsibility of the student, faculty or staff member to return the borrowed material to the Circulation Desk or ILL office on your local campus by the due date.

 - Requests for renewals must be initiated prior to the return due date.
 These are extended at the discretion of the lending library.
 The lending library determines renewal availability.

 - You may submit a renewal request via ILLiad.
 The ILL LibGuide has directions.
-Or you may contact your ILL department directly using the contact information here.

 - ILL materials are subject to recall by the lending library at any time.